96five Family Radio

 96five (call sign: 4FRB) is a Christian community radio station operated by Family Radio Ltd in Brisbane, Australia.
 The radio station is funded by sponsorship, advertisements, donations, fundraising and pledges.
 A separate program output is aired on the stations DAB+ Digital Radio channel called Inspire.

 Programming

 Family FM (identified on-air as 96five) describes itself as a "family-friendly broadcaster" and "music safe for little ears", with programming content suitable for all ages.
 The station's music playlist consists of music from contemporary Christian artists as well as mainstream artists.
 The station claims that listeners will hear no bad language.

 The schedule also features numerous family segments and messages from family and ministry figures, which air every hour, and specialist programs such as Focus on the Family and Talking Life that deal with Christian, mental health and family issues.
 The station also airs regular outside broadcasts at events and locations including primary schools and community events.

 Studios

-The station's studios are in the north Brisbane suburb of Alderley.
+The station's studios are in the Brisbane suburb of Taringa.
 The station's transmission facilities are located at a shared broadcast facility on Mt.
 Coot-tha.